thiagopri/requirements-library/requirements_repo/assets/req005-qr-code.md

 products:
   - ProductA
   - ProductB
+question: can your solution… (req005)
+description: accommodate multiple lines of business/subsidiaries within the Delaware North portfolio (req005)
+response:
+notes:
 ---

 The system shall support QR code so the user can complete the order on your mobile phone